SciRooPlot/SciRooPlot/README.md

     #include "PlotManager.h"
 ```
 which will provide you with all the user interfaces you need.
-The Manager needs to know which input files should be loaded and where the output plots should be stored.
 In the following you can find some examples illustrating how to use the framework.

 Example 1